-You're encouraged to be as creative and entertaining as you wish as long as the videos are safe, legal, ethical and the message addresses the questions above.
+You may be as creative and entertaining as you wish as long as the videos are safe, legal, ethical and the message addresses the questions above.

 NON-GRADED COURSE REQUIREMENTS

 The following assignments are graded on a complete/incomplete basis, which means failure to fulfill this requirement will result in an Incomplete for the course.